Media advocacy group accuses Saudi crown prince, aides of crimes against humanity in Khashoggi death

 Authorities may use their discretion not to prosecute a crime without a German link to avoid overburdening the judicial system.

 If a case does not have a nexus to Germany, the legal principle is to give priority to international courts or prosecutors in the home states of the victims or offenders, or where the crime is alleged to have taken place, according to a briefing paper from the Open Society Foundations on such cases in Germany.
+But Mihr said that he felt that the current “political climate” made it a “likely possibility” that there would be a prosecution.

 The less senior of the two, Eyad al-Gharib, was sentenced to 4½ years in prison last week for his role in rounding up demonstrators and sending them to a Syrian detention center, where prosecutors said he was aware they would be tortured.